Manage existing GOV.UK content

 - some ‘mainstream’ smart answers that are published using Github, like ‘Check benefits and financial support you can get’

-[Ask the Government Digital Service (GDS)](link tbc) if you would like help with searching this other content.
+Ask the Government Digital Service (GDS) for help if you would like to search this other content.

 If you’re only interested in Whitehall Publisher